Nikska/PHP-Ameliore/README.md

 - Add hint for undeclared class
 - Add hint for undeclared method

-*How to configure*
+*How to configure ?*
-Go on Tools > Options > Editor > Hints
+ 1. Go on Tools > Options > Editor > Hints.
-Select PHP Language, click on Undeclared Type and choice your configuration.
+ 2. Select PHP Language, click on Undeclared Type and choice your configuration.

 ### Refactoring code